ShaunMaher/random-documentation/Rancher/3_node_Rancher_cluster.md

   * vim-tiny
   * ufw
 * Drop in a RKE2 configuration template with some values pre-filled
+  * In the configuration file, we insert a list of TLS SAN (Subject Alternative Name) values to cover a lot of bases
+    * The common name for the cluster.
+Mine will be rke.ghanima.net
+    * The name of this secific VM (from the VMNAME environment variable
+    * A short name for this specific VM (e.g. "rke1")
+    * The above short name appended with ".local" for Avahi name resolution
 * Add a 10GiB swap file in /

 These cloud-init files do __*not*__: